New York Enacts Updated Breach Notification Law with Minimum Data Security Requirements

 What This Means For You

 The SHIELD Act will take effect on October 23, 2019, except for its data security obligations, which will take effect on March 23, 2020.
 Companies that own or license private information of New York residents should review their incident response plans and information security programs to ensure that they comply with the SHIELD Act’s specific requirements.

 Vinson & Elkins regularly assists companies in implementing compliance strategies for applicable state data privacy and security laws.
-Please contact Devika Kornbacher or Lawrence Huang should you have questions about the SHIELD Act or how it may affect your operations.
+Please contact Devika Kornbacher should you have questions about the SHIELD Act or how it may affect your operations.
 Visit our website to learn more about V&E’s Cybersecurity & Data Privacy practice, or e-mail one of the practice contacts.